Soccer-FIFA's Infantino shows support for Umtiti, Banda after racist abuse

-Italian newspaper Gazzetta dello Sport reported the match was paused for several minutes while an announcement was made in the stadium calling for the chants to be stopped.
+The match was paused for several minutes while a stadium announcement was made calling for the chants to stop.

-Lecce came from behind to win the Serie A game 2-1, with Frenchman Umtiti leaving the pitch in tears.

 Infantino showed his support for Umtiti and Zambian Banda in a social media post.